longjl1/Time-to-mato/docs/roadmap.md

 - [2025-06-14] nudged the roadmap toward richer focus settings, quieter task input, and more polished daily planning.

 - [2025-07-02] nudged the roadmap toward richer focus settings, quieter task input, and more polished daily planning.

+- [2025-07-05] nudged the roadmap toward richer focus settings, quieter task input, and more polished daily planning.